Skip to content

 Writing your first custom rule

-First custom rule in the quick-start walks you through the full workflow: create the file, validate it, drop it into ./.codecharter/rules/, run the analyzer.
+First custom rule in the quick-start walks you through the full workflow: create the file, validate it, drop it into ./rules/, run the analyzer.
+If you just want a working setup to experiment with, codecharter init creates the rules/ directory for you with two example .ccr files.
+Older .cgr files from before the CodeCharter rename are still read for backward compatibility.

 Getting to know the DSL